ternbusty/scp_network_wiki/visualization/SCP JP network visualization.md

 -   A visualization of [this wiki](https://iwasaki501.github.io/ternbusty/).
 -   Selected SCPs which are cited by more than 1 other SCPs and visualized the network among then.
--   The data were collected from [SCP Foundation](https://scp-wiki.wikidot.com/) on February 17, 2021.
+-   The data were collected from [SCP Foundation](http://scp-jp.wikidot.com/) on March 8, 2021.

 ### Details